cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ### Overview

-This paper is mainly concerned with two common issues in MMM: lagged effects (carryoer) and diminishing returns (shape effects).
-It offers a few functions to model this phenomenon as well as bayesian model specification.
+This paper is concerned with two common issues in media mix modeling (MMM): lagged effects (carryover) and diminishing returns (shape effects).
+It offers a few functions to model this phenomenon as well as a bayesian model specification.
 Additionally, it provides a way to simulate data as a means to compare model results to the ground truth.
 Finally, it provides an overview of how to calculate ROAS, mROAS and optimize future media spend.

 ### Carryover Effect (Lagged Impact)

-Caryover affect, often called lagged effect, is modeled through what is called an adstock function.
+Carryover effect, often called lagged effect, is modeled through what is called an adstock function.

-* Adstock was coined by Simon Broadbent and attempts to measure how an advertiser's media spend accumulates and decays overtime.
+* Adstock was [coined by Simon Broadbent](https://en.wikipedia.org/wiki/Advertising_adstock) and attempts to measure how an advertiser's media spend accumulates and decays overtime.

 The paper models this two ways: